 "David Harwell is facing a major indictment, two of his three major corporations are about to fail, he started killing on impulse likely driven by the stress of the impending proceedings, the first boys were sheer luck, he took them because he had access and no one thought twice about it."

 "He's not close to the boy, after his wife's death the boy was raised by nannies and boarding school, Harwell took him because he could and he'll use the sympathy of the press to his advantage when his empire comes tumbling down in three to six months, use the tragedy of his son's death as an excuse for his failure."

 Jayden smiled coldly.
 "I've transmitted it to the local D.A. your field office, the ARI program leads, and you."

 She stared at him, not suspicious and not surprised, an evaluative gaze, then nodded.

 "Okay, you want the honors?"
 She asked snagging her cuffs from her belt and offering them to him.

-The sheriff didn't intervene only watched Jayden with tired hooded eyes.
-Jayden handed a freshly screaming Harwell off to his companion and regarded the Sheriff.
+The sheriff didn't intervene only watched Jayden with tired hooded eyes either too shocked to intervene or believing Jayden's charges.
+Jayden handed a freshly screaming Harwell off to his companion Agent Marklane and regarded the Sheriff.

 "No, knew he was a son of a bitch but didn't know this."
 The Sheriff was overweight, skin red and battered by the local dry climate and harsh sun, but there was iron under the meat and decay.
 Hard faded eyes and a worn pistol holster on his hip belied his good ol' boy façade.